 How to get Your CPA License in Colorado

-Once you've met the educational, examination, and experience requirements you'll be eligible to apply for your CPA license from the state of Colorado.
+Once you've met the educational, examination, and experience requirements, you'll be eligible to apply to become a licensed Certified Public Accountant (CPA) in Colorado.
+In fact, merely passing the uniform cpa examination will give you very high status in the social environment of business.
 Here are the basic steps you'll take to become a licensed Colorado CPA:

 Log in or create an account on the NASBA website.